kevinadrianpl/personal-blog/content/english/post/file_attachments.md

 Another way that attackers will try to deceive users is by claiming to be from a certain company by using a domain or a signature in the email.
 For example, if it says they are emailing on behalf of First National Bank, they should have an email address that ends with “@fnb.co.za”.
 The email domain should match the company that they are claiming to represent, and not something random @gmail.com for example.

-Make sure you check that the domain is spelt correctly as well.
+Make sure you check that the domain is spelt correctly.
 Sometimes, attackers will purposely misspell a company's name in hopes that victims won't notice and fall for it.

 ## Use VirusTotal.com when you feel something is suspicious